 VAT Returns: at least 14 working days

 We have right to charge you an extra fee, where the above timescale is not given (despite of several reminders) to complete the tasks.
-A minimum additional fee of £50 for personal tax return, VAT £30, Accounts from £100, Payroll from £15 will be applicable.
+A minimum additional fee from £100 for personal tax return, VAT from £50, Accounts from £150, Payroll from £15 will be applicable.
 However, be in no doubt that we will always do our utmost to ensure that you are not subjected to penalties.
+The additional fee will still be applicable if information is provided late and work is carried out after the deadline date because the information was sent late to us.

 All accountants must comply with onerous duties imposed by the Proceeds of Crime Act 2002, the Terrorism Act 2000 and the Money Laundering Regulations 2007 (the Anti Money Laundering Legislation), which are intended to inhibit the activities of terrorists and other criminals by denying them access to technical expertise.
 If we fail to perform these duties, we risk imprisonment.